nPZero Stamp

 Description

 The nPZero Stamp is a module including all necessary circuitry and components required to implement the nPZero IC in your design.
-This Stamp combines ultra-low power consumption with autonomous operation, making it perfect for devices where sleep mode power consumption is critical.
+This Stamp combines ultra-low power consumption with autonomous operation, making it perfect for prototypes and proof-of-concept where sleep mode power consumption is critical.

 Features